1-1sam-org/Pod-To-Man/README.md

 `:$version` is the version to use for the manpage heading.
 Defaults to `$*RAKU.compiler.gist`, which will look something like `'rakudo (20XX.XX)'`.

-`:$center` is the text to display in the center of manpage heading.
+`:$center` is the text to display in the center of the manpage heading.
 Defaults to `"User Contributed Raku Documentation"`.

 `:$urls` is a boolean determining whether to generate URLs for `'L<>'` links.
 Defaults to `True`.